Satisfactory Academic Progress

 (3) Completing the degree objective within a maximum number of semesters enrolled and a maximum number of attempted units (maximum time allowance).

-Grade Point Average RequirementTo maintain satisfactory academic progress, students must meet the grade point average requirements for continued enrollment at USC, as stated in the Academic Standards and the Requirements for Graduation sections of this catalogue (undergraduate or graduate).
+Grade Point Average RequirementTo maintain satisfactory academic progress, students must meet the grade point average requirements for continued enrollment at USC, as stated in the Academic Standards and the Requirements for Graduation sections of this catalogue (undergraduate).

 Yearly Progress RequirementTo maintain satisfactory progress, undergraduate students must complete a minimum number of units for credit each semester as illustrated in the following table: